ljjTYJR/PapersReading/ReadPaper.md

   >
   > [[notes]](./notes/Robust registration of 2D and 3D point sets.md)

-  LM-ICP: generalize the ICP to a non-convex optimization problem. :question:
+  The article uses the LM algorithm to optimize a non-linear process instead of a closed-form solution, which can get a wider converge basin.

 - **Sparse Iterative Closest Point** **(Sparse ICP)** :heavy_check_mark: